C

 Is cryptocurrency taxed in South Carolina?

 South Carolina treats cryptocurrency as property, following federal IRS guidelines.
-Capital gains from crypto sales are subject to state income tax rates of 0%-6%, with a 44% deduction allowed for net long-term gains.
-Crypto income from mining or staking is taxed as ordinary income at 0%-6%.
+Capital gains are taxed at state income tax rates with a 44% deduction for long-term gains.
+Mining and staking rewards are taxed as ordinary income.

 What is the crypto capital gains tax rate in South Carolina?

-The state-level capital gains treatment in South Carolina is currently listed as 0%-6% (44% deduction on net LTCG).
+The state-level capital gains treatment in South Carolina is currently listed as 1.99%-5.21% (44% deduction for net long-term capital gains).

 How do I report crypto taxes in South Carolina?